robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     }
     ```

-    * In the results of the deleteTodo service, we are going to remove the todo item from the displayed list since it no longer exist.
-We could have also call the TodoService.getAll function but since we already have all of the items and the items are specific to a single user, there is no need to make the extra database call.
+    <div class="alert alert-info" role="alert">Note: We could have also just called the TodoService.getAll function but since we already have all of the items and the items are specific to a single user, there is no need to make the extra database call.</div>

 The last thing that we need to do is to add the delete icon to the todo list.

 1. Open the todo.component.html file

+    ```bash
+    todo.component.html
+    ```

-1. Add a div after the div displays the todo item text but still inside of the ngFor div.
-This new div will hold the delete icon which we will use the fa-trash icon and when clicked it will call the deleteTodo function.
+1. After the div that displays the todo item and date but still inside of the ngFor div, we need to add a div that will hold the delete icon.
+We will be using the fa-trash icon.
+When the icon is clicked it will call the TodoComponent.deleteTodo function.
 The icon is going to take up 1 column of space in the grid.

     ```TypeScript
     <div class="col-1" (click)="deleteTodo(todoItem)"><i class="fa fa-trash"></i></div>